Canada Open Work Permit (OWP)

 To get an Open Work Permit you have to meet certain requirements.
-Your open work permit may be completely unrestricted or have some restrictions.
-In general, there are three types of Open Work Permits:
+As mentioned before, it may be completely unrestricted or have some restrictions.
+In general, there are three types of OWPs:

 - Unrestricted work permits, which enable you to change employers, occupation, and the location of work;

-- Restricted work you to change occupation and employer;
+- Restricted work permits, which don’t allow you to change the occupation and employer;

-The decision on what type of open work permit to issue you is at the discretion of the officer at the Canadian Consulate depending on the documents that you submit.
+The decision on the type of the work permit to issue you is at the discretion of the officer at the Canadian Consulate depending on the documents that you submit.

-You can be considered eligible to apply for an Open Work Permit if you are in one of the following groups:
+The IRCC can consider you eligible if you are in one of the following groups:

 - A temporary resident permit holder;

-- An international student who has graduated from a Canadian educational institution and can apply for a Postgraduate Work Permit;
+- An international student who has graduated from a Canadian educational institution and can apply for a Post-Graduation Work Permit;

 - A student who is unable to cover the cost of their studies;